wusai2333/trib/doc/lab1.md

 `Pattern` is a prefix-suffix tuple.
 It has a `Match(string)` function that returns true when the string matches the pattern.

-Second is the key-string pair part.
+Second is the key-list pair part.

 ```
 // Key-list interfaces.